aiverify-foundation/aiverify/.github/ISSUE_TEMPLATE/bug_report.md

 **Environment:**
 - Operating System and Version:
-- Library Version:
 - AI Verify Version:
-- Any other relevant information:
+- Any other relevant information (e.g. version of related package dependencies installed):

 Did you build using source code or from docker file?
 If from source code, please provide the below information:
 - Python Version: